 The procession wound its way from the shrine to the estate on the edge of the city where the sick were being cared for.
-As they marched through the gate an elderly dru came down the front
+When it reached the gate an elderly dru came down the front steps of

-steps of the mansion with his hands over his head.
+the mansion with his hands over his head.
 “Thank God you’re here at last!”
 He dropped his hands and lowered his head.
-“We’ve lost two more children today and several more
+“We’ve lost two more children today and several more are near

 Evaughnlynn stepped out of the procession party.
 “Please, take me to them.”
 She more sensed than saw Neima follow her.
 She couldn’t help but notice the beauty of the house as she